Haji Ali Dargah: Architecture

 The dargah is built on a tiny islet located 500 m from the coast, in the Haji Ali Bay, in the vicinity of Worli.
 The edifice is a brilliant specimen of the Indo-Islamic style of architecture.
-The islet is linked to the city precinct of Mahalakshmi by a narrow causeway, which is nearly 1 km long.
+The islet is linked to the city precinct of Mahalakshmi by a narrow causeway, which is nearly 0.62 miles (1 km) long.

-The whitewashed structure occupies an area of a marble courtyard contains the central shrine.
+The whitewashed structure occupies an area of a marble courtyard and contains the central shrine.
 The tomb within the mosque is covered by a brocaded red and green chaddar (tomb cover sheet).
-It is supported by an exquisite silver frame, supported by marble pillars.
+It is supported by an exquisite silver frame, Which is supported by marble pillars.
 The main hall has marble pillars embellished with artistic mirror work: blue, green, yellow chips of glass arranged in kaleidoscopic patterns interspersed with Arabic patterns which spell the ninety-nine names of Allah.
 As per the Muslim traditions, separate praying rooms for female and male worshippers are provided.